 The book contributes to a long tradition of intergenerational interviews and correspondences between artists and critics, and as primary source material I expect it will be useful for scholars of contemporary art and art history courses.
 If you’re an educator or interested in sharing or covering the book in any way, please be in touch.

-I hope you’ll check it out and come to one of the events later this summer—on Zoom, most likely.
+I hope you’ll check it out and come to one of the events later—on Zoom, most likely.
 As usual, I’ll look forward to hearing from you.

 All the best and thanks for reading,